Douglas Mattress Review

 - Free Shipping within Canda

 The Douglas mattress is a great all foam mattress and an excellent choice if you live in Canada and are looking for a Canadian built and delivered bed.
-The Douglas uses quality materials and craftsmanship that is comfortable, supportive, and sleeps cool, all at a very attractive price.
+This bed uses quality materials and craftsmanship that is comfortable, supportive, and sleeps cool, all at a very attractive price.

-The Douglas is available in one universal comfort firmness option, which makes it suitable for all sleeping preferences.
+The Douglas bed is available in one universal comfort firmness option, which makes it suitable for all sleeping preferences.
 We found the medium-firm version great for all sleeping styles, be it side sleeping, back sleeping or stomach sleeping.
-The Douglas may be a little less supportive for heavier sleepers, but in general does a great job at providing support and comfort for most individuals as well as couples.
+This mattress may be a little less supportive for heavier sleepers, but in general does a great job at providing support and comfort for most individuals as well as couples.

-The Douglas sleeps cool as well due to the gel foam top layer and Eucalyptus fiber cover, which is an attractive feature especially if you sleep as a couple and don’t like waking up sweaty or sticky!
+This mattress sleeps cool as well, due to the gel foam top layer and Eucalyptus fiber cover, which is an attractive feature especially if you sleep as a couple and don’t like waking up sweaty or sticky!

 All in all, we feel the Douglas is a great all foam mattress for those looking for this type of bed and living in Canada, especially given its attractive price range.

 We hope that this Douglas mattress review helps you out in your next mattress purchase decision!
 If you have any questions, feel free to let us know.